meirizarrygelpi/numbers/README.md

 1. `dualcplex`: dual-complex numbers (nilplexification of the complex numbers; four-dimensional)
 1. `dualpplex`: dual-perplex numbers (nilplexification of the perplex numbers; four-dimensional)
 1. `cayley`: Cayley octonions (i.e. traditional [octonions](https://en.wikipedia.org/wiki/Octonion); can also be referred to as elliptic octonions; eight-dimensional)
+1. `zorn`: Zorn octonions (more commonly known as [split-octonions](https://en.wikipedia.org/wiki/Split-octonion); can also be referred to as hyperbolic octonions; eight-dimensional)
+1. `ultra`: ultra numbers (different from tri-nilplex numbers; can also be referred to as parabolic octonions; eight-dimensional)
 1. `tricplex`: tri-complex numbers (complexification of the bi-complex numbers; eight-dimensional)
 1. `trinplex`: tri-nilplex numbers (nilplexification of the hyper numbers; eight-dimensional)
 1. `tripplex`: tri-perplex numbers (perplexification of the bi-perplex numbers; eight-dimensional)